Should You Keep Your Baby or Toddler Up Late For Special Events?

 • Is your baby or toddler adaptable enough to handle the schedule change?
 Adaptable babies are more likely to accept schedule changes without too much fuss, while slow-to-adapt babies tend to be much, much less forgiving when it comes to disruptions to the routine.

 • Does your baby or toddler have high sleep needs?
-Some babies and toddlers are able to get by on less sleep — they tend to make up the lower end of those ‘sleep average’ numbers we sometimes highlight in our blog posts and e-books.
-However, other babies and toddlers have higher sleep needs – they tend to need more nighttime and nap time sleep than other kids their age.
+Some babies and toddlers are able to get by on less sleep.
+They tend to make up the lower end of those ‘sleep average’ numbers we sometimes highlight in our blog posts and e-books.
+However, other babies and toddlers have higher sleep needs.
+These kiddos tend to need more nighttime and nap time sleep than other kids their age.

 If your baby or toddler is pretty adaptable, and will do okay with a little less sleep than normal, then having a night or two of holiday fun probably won’t make much of a difference in your little one’s demeanor.
 However, if your baby is slow-to-adapt and has higher sleep needs, then even one ‘off’ night of less sleep may produce Mr. or Ms. Cranky Pants the next day!